This website uses cookies to ensure you get the best experience.

 TL;DR

-We know that you shouldn’t pick favourites (let alone tell the internet about them) but Mexico is our favourite country we’ve travelled to so far.
-Why is Mexico our favourite country?
+We love Mexico!
+So much so that we have travelled there twice already.
 We love the food, the tropical climate, the history, and the beaches.
-Additionally, it’s super easy to travel around.
+Additionally, it’s super easy to travel around with public transport.
 Even if you only speak little to no Spanish.

-As this is a fast-paced one to two weeks itinerary, we decided to skip the tourist capitals Cancun and Playa del Carmen altogether and instead focus on more off the beaten path places.
+As this is a fast-paced Yucatan 10 day itinerary, we skip the tourist capitals Cancun and Playa del Carmen and focus on more off the beaten path places.

-Although this is a packed itinerary, we opted for fewer bases (hence fewer travel days) and more day trips.
+With only 10 days in the Yucatan Peninsula, we opted for fewer bases (hence fewer travel days) and more day trips.
 This way you can really make the most of your (limited) time.
-In this blogpost, we answer the question of how much time you need at least to see all the highlights.

 1. Bus: By far the best resource to find buses is ADO.
 Their schedules are online and you can also directly buy your tickets online.
 The coaches are comfortable and punctual.